Updated: Nov 1

 Power bank - it is useful to ensure your phone is charged at all times and ready for photos/videos.

 These are some of the main things I would pack.
-As my trip was very last minute, and I left from Vancouver, instead of my home in Toronto, I only took whatever I had with me.
+As my trip was very last minute, and I left Vancouver, instead of my home in Toronto, I only took whatever I had with me.
 That meant, I did get cold since I mainly had outfits suitable for the summer and I was not really prepared for the Yukon as I wanted to be.
 For my next trip, I hope things will work out better and I will be able to plan better in terms of essentials.

 5. When is the best time to go?